[Posted February 12, 2021; Updated February 23, 2021]

 The meeting, and the year, ended with no resolution for SWNI.

 Eudaly’s term on the city council ended on December 31st.
 Commissioner Joanne Hardesty has now replaced Eudaly at the helm of the Office of Community and Civic Life, itself the subject of an ongoing audit by the city attorney’s office to investigate numerous workplace complaints.

 At a recent meeting with the SWNI Board, Hardesty said she is “doing her due diligence” to familiarize herself with the workings of OCCL.
 She expects, she said, to make some changes at the bureau before deciding on whether there is a path for SWNI to receive the rest of its funding for the fiscal year.

 SWNI, says its Board President Leslie Hammond, is ready to evolve to meet the needs of the city and the neighborhoods.
-The board has drafted a ten-point plan as a starting point for a conversation with Hardesty and the rest of the council, laying out opportunities for improvement in fiscal responsibility, transparency, equity and anti-racism, communication, collaboration, and staffing.
+The board has sent a ten-point plan and cover letter to the city commissioners as a starting point for a conversation with Hardesty and the rest of the council, laying out opportunities for improvement in fiscal responsibility, transparency, equity and anti-racism, communication, collaboration, and staffing.
 A retreat is planned for February 20th, with an agenda that includes discussion of ways to continue to support the city's goals for civic engagement and the needs of SW neighborhoods during the pandemic.

 It’s likely that at some point work will resume on changing the code that determines how the city engages residents.
 Some SW residents are already thinking ahead to that day: In a December letter to Mayor Wheeler, Hillsdale Neighborhood Association board members Don Baack, Glenn Bridger, and Tatiana Lifshitz proposed forming a transformation committee that, using SW as a pilot case, would develop a new “community-based collaborative model based on direct civic engagement, collaborative effort, equity, information sharing.”